 The development and rollout of COVID-19 vaccines is rapidly evolving.
-This DermNet NZ webpage may quickly become outdated.
+This DermNet webpage may quickly become outdated.

 Many strategies are under development to produce effective safe vaccines against SARS-CoV-2, the virus causing COVID-19.
 Examples of vaccines approved for use or in Phase III trials currently include: